A rare and stunning Philodendron is the Philodendron Paraiso Verde plant.

 Aphids

-Once they establish themselves, they multiply very quickly, giving the grower a very short time to treat the Philodendron Paraiso plant.
+Once they establish themselves, they multiply quickly, giving the grower a very short time to treat the Philodendron Paraiso plant.
 They suck the plant’s cell sap, stunting its growth significantly.

 To rid the plant of Aphids, treat it with neem oil or use a bar of insecticidal soap on the plant.